douggal/advent-of-code-2020/README.md

 10. Day 10: Adapter Array (C# .NET Core, Console app, Visual Studio 2019, Windows)
 11. Day 11:  Seating System (C# .NET Core 3.1, Console app, VS 2019, Windows)
 12. Day 12:  Rain Risk (Python, macOS)
-13. Day 13:
+13. Day 13:  Shuttle Search (Python, macOS)
+14. Day 14:

 ### Notes

 * Day 12 Part 1 - pass, Part 2 - fail.
 I think program is ok but there's
-a bug(s) in it.
+is a bug(s) in it.
 Is there an easier way to do the rotations and transformation?
 Matrices maybe?

 * Day 10 Part 1 - pass, Part 2 - fail.
 I attempted Part 2, but no go and did not compute the right answer.